-Columbia County will apply the "safe harbor" provisions of Goal 5 to significant wetlands.
-The adopted inventory of wetlands for Columbia County is the State Wetlands Inventory (SWI), as amended.
+Columbia County has chosen to remove SWI wetlands from its inventory of significant wetlands.
+However, the County will consult the SWI for DSL notification purposes.
 A current copy of the SWI is contained in the Technical Appendix Part XVI, Article X(A), for reference.
-All wetlands inventoried on the SWI or any more detailed inventories such as the Local Wetlands Inventories (LWI) produced by individual cities are considered significant for the purposes of Goal 5.
-The State Wetlands Inventory incorporates wetlands identified on the National Wetlands Inventory (NWI).
-The Wetland Overlay Zone shall be applied to locations of wetlands as shown on the SWI or LWIs.
-However, a wetland not listed in an inventory may still be protected by relevant Oregon Administrative Rules (OAR) and policies set forth by the Oregon Division of State Lands.
-It shall be the responsibility of individual landowners to verify the existence or nonexistence of wetlands on any property prior to any development activity or other impact.
+Significant wetlands identified on Local Wetlands Inventories (LWI) produced by individual cities and approved by DSL are considered significant for the purposes of Goal 5.
+Wetlands are protected by relevant Oregon Administrative Rules (OAR) and policies set forth by the Oregon Department of State Lands.
+It shall be the responsibility of the County to notify DSL of proposed development applications that could affect SWI wetlands, and for individual landowners to verify the existence or nonexistence of wetlands on any property prior to any development activity or other impact.